Vaughn Monroe

-Vaughn Wilton Monroe (October 7, 1911 – May 21, 1973) was an American baritone singer, trumpeter, big band leader, and businessman, who was most popular in the 1940s and 1950s.
+Vaughn Wilton Monroe (October 7, 1911 – May 21, 1973) was an American baritone singer, trumpeter and big band leader who was most popular in the 1940s and 1950s.
 He has two stars on the Hollywood Walk of Fame, one for recording and another for radio performance.

 Early life

-Monroe was born in Akron, Ohio, United States.
-He graduated from Jeannette High School in Pennsylvania in 1929, where he was senior class president and voted "Most Likely to Succeed".
-After graduation, he attended Carnegie Institute of Technology, where he was an active member of the Sigma Nu fraternity.
-Monroe attended New England Conservatory for one semester in 1935, studying voice with Clarence B. Shirley.
+Monroe was born in Akron, Ohio.
+He graduated from Jeannette High School in Pennsylvania in 1929.

 Career

 Monroe formed his first orchestra in Boston in 1940 and became its principal vocalist.
-He began recording for RCA Victor's subsidiary Bluebird label.
+He began recording for RCA Victor's subsidiary label, Bluebird.
 That same year, Monroe built The Meadows, a restaurant and nightclub to the west of Boston on Massachusetts Route 9 in Framingham, Massachusetts.
 After he ceased performing, he continued running the club until his death in 1973.

 The summer of 1942 brought a 13-week engagement on radio, as Monroe and his orchestra had a summer replacement program for Blondie on CBS.

 Monroe hosted the Camel Caravan radio program from The Meadows, starting in 1946 and, during this time, was featured in a Camel cigarettes commercial.
 In 1952, Monroe and his orchestra had a weekly program on Saturday nights on NBC radio.
 Those programs originated on location from wherever the band happened to be touring.
 Each program featured a focus on a college in the United States.

-The Meadows burned to the ground in December 1980 after sitting shuttered and vacant for a number of years.

-Monroe was tall and handsome, which helped him as a band leader and singer, as well as in Hollywood.
-He was sometimes called "the Baritone with Muscles", "the Voice with Hair on its Chest", "Ol' Leather Tonsils", or "Leather Lungs".
+Monroe was often described as “tall and handsome,” a trait which reportedly boosted his career both in music and Hollywood.
+His appearance and distinctive baritone voice earned him the nicknames "the Baritone with Muscles", "the Voice with Hair on its Chest", and "Ol' Leather Tonsils".

 Monroe recorded extensively for RCA Victor until 1956, and his signature tune was "Racing With the Moon" (1941).
 It sold more than one million copies by 1952, becoming Monroe's first million-seller, and was awarded a gold disc by the RIAA.
 Among his other hits were "In the Still of the Night" (1939), "There I Go" (1941), "There I've Said It Again" (1945), "Let It Snow, Let It Snow, Let It Snow" (1946), "Ballerina" (1947), "Melody Time" (1948), "Riders in the Sky" (1949), "Someday (You'll Want Me To Want You)" (1949), "Sound Off" (1951), and "In the Middle of the House" (1956).
 He also turned down the chance to record "Rudolph the Red-Nosed Reindeer".